Environmental law and practice in Australia: overview

 Waste is generally regulated at a state and territory level and depends on the nature of the waste involved.

-In Western Australia, municipal waste (that is, general household waste) is principally the responsibility of local governments (Health Act).
+In Western Australia, municipal waste (that is, general household waste) is principally the responsibility of local governments under the Health Act.
 However, the Department of Health also has all powers of local governments in respect of municipal waste.

 Otherwise, DER and the Waste Authority are the primary regulators of waste in Western Australia.
 DER is empowered by the EP Act, while the Waste Authority was established by the Waste Avoidance and Resource Recovery Act 2007 (WA) (WARR Act).